MicrosoftDocs/win32-pr.it-it/desktop-src/medfound/mf-devicestream-stream-category.md

 ## <a name="remarks"></a>Commenti

-Questo attributo rappresenta il GUID che identifica la categoria del flusso definita in ksmedia. h.
+Questo attributo rappresenta il GUID che identifica la categoria del flusso definita in ksmedia.h.

 ## <a name="requirements"></a>Requisiti